opensearch-project/project-website/_posts/2022-12-09-aws-sigv4-support-for-clients.md

 ### Creating a client connection in JavaScript

-The javascript client requires you to have `aws-sdk` installed.
-Depending on which version of the sdk you are using, initalize the client appropriately as shown in the following code segments:
+The JavaScript client requires you to have `aws-sdk` installed.
+Depending on which version of the SDK you are using, initialize the client appropriately as shown in the following code segments.

-Using AWS V2 SDK
+#### Using AWS V2 SDK

 ```js
 const AWS = require('aws-sdk'); // V2 SDK.